marlee jane ward

 My work has been nominated for a number of awards, including The NSW Premiers Literary Award, the Norma K Hemming Award, Aurealis Awards.
 I won the Ditmar Award for Best New Talent in 2017 and was shortlisted for the Readings Residency Award in 2018.

-I have new short fiction forthcoming this year in Interzone Magazine, and a novella with Interstellar Flight Press due out in 2024.
+I have a novella with Interstellar Flight Press due out in 2024.